Richie Palacios Preview, Player Props: Cardinals vs. Padres

 Richie Palacios At The Plate

-- Palacios has two doubles, a home run and a walk while batting .348.
+- Palacios is batting .296 with two doubles, a home run and a walk.

-- Palacios has picked up a hit in six games this year (66.7%), including one multi-hit game.
+- In six of 10 games this season, Palacios has picked up at least one hit, including one game with multiple hits.

+- He has hit a home run in one of 10 games, and in 3.4% of his plate appearances.

-- In four games this year (44.4%), Palacios has picked up an RBI, including two games with multiple runs batted in.
+- Palacios has driven in a run in four games this season (40.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.